Eternia-Labs/apidocs/matrixAPIs/matrix_api_data_gateway.md

 ### Matrix Realtime data gateway API
 This API allows you to enable access to realtime data.

+Operations available in this API:
+1. `datagateway.Connect`:
+   1. Allows you to connect to the data gateway endpoints offered by Matrix.
+   2. Currently, only available for region: Asia/Singapore (SIN)
+2. `datagateway.publishRequest`:
+   1. Allows you to submit a request to publish your payloads.

 Request Path:

 > apis.smartclean.rtdatagateway